AnandBawa/shopcart/README.md

 ShopCart is a full-stack shopping application based on MERN stack.
 It is designed to be responsive and interactive and has most of the functionality you expect from a shopping website.

 > [Deployed App](https://shopcart-2hr3.onrender.com/)
+> (Render's free-tier instances spin down with inactivity.
+So first load of the app can take a few minutes as the render server spins up)

 **Features**